Rational coordination with no communication or conventions: Pure win-lose coordination games

 \subsection{Symmetries of \WLC games and structural protocols}

 A \defstyle{protocol} is a mapping $\Sigma$ that assigns to every pair $(G,i)$, where $G$ is a \WLC game and $i$ a player in $G$, a nonempty set $\Sigma(G,i)\subseteq C_i$ of choices.
-Thus a protocol gives global nondeterministic strategy for playing any \WLC game in the role of any player.
-Intuitively, a protocol represents a global mode of acting in any situation that involves playing \WLC games.
+Thus, a protocol describes a global nondeterministic strategy for playing any \WLC game in the role of any player.
+Intuitively, such protocol represents a global mode of acting in any situation that involves playing \WLC games.
 Hence, protocols can be informally regarded as global ``reasoning styles" or ``behaviour modes".
 Thus, a protocol can also be identified with an agent who acts according to that protocol in all situations that involve playing different \WLC games in different player roles.
+Note, however, that this correspondence is not bijective, as several agents may behave according to the same protocol and some protocols might not correspond to the behaviour of any (actual) agent.

-Assuming a setting based on pure rationality with no special conventions or preplay communication, a protocol will only take into account the \emph{structural properties} of the game and its winning relation.
-Thus the names of the choices and the names (or ordering) of the players should be of no relevance.
+Assuming a setting with no special conventions or preplay communication, a protocol will only take into account the \emph{structural properties} of the game and its winning relation.
+Thus, it is reasonable to assume that the names of the choices and the names (or ordering) of the players should be of no relevance.
 In this section we make this issue precise. \lorip{ (For more details and examples, see~\cite{LORI-VI-techrep}.) }

 \begin{definition} An isomorphism\footnote{Isomorphism is defined as usual for relational structures (see, e.g., \cite{ebbinghaus}).} between games $G$ and $G'$ is called a \defstyle{choice-renaming}.
 An automorphism of $G$ is called a \defstyle{choice-renaming of $G$}.